Make-School-Courses/ARCHIVE-MOB-5-Advanced-Mobile-App-Development/07-Persistence/persistence.md

 etc, there are better solutions (e.g., CoreData)

 ## Advanced Persistence Technologies

 ##### Core Data, Realm, SQLite
 - Querying / selecting a subset of object graph
 - Saving individual objects independent of entire graph
 - Simple versioning of data model

 ## Summary
-- NSUserDefaults is the easiest way to persist a small amount of information in an application
+- UserDefaults is the easiest way to persist a small amount of information in an application
 - Security relevant information should be stored in the Keychain
 - Apps run in a sandbox where they have access to their bundle and